koding/kdlearn/guides/ide-introduction/index.md

 After the VM has started, you'll see your Koding IDE.

 > type:tip
-> The IDE will remember what files you had opened last time and the FileTree will remember the folder location.
+> The IDE will remember what files / tabs you had opened last time and the FileTree will remember the folder location.

 ## Usage